Coderclc/Coderclc.github.io/docs/frontend/javascript.md

 When you pass a normal JavaScript object to the data option of a Vue instance, Vue will iterate over all the properties of this object and use `Object.defineProperty` to convert all these properties to `getter/setter`, which allow Vue to track Dependencies, notify changes when properties are accessed and modified.
 After using `Object.freeze`, you can not only reduce the overhead of `observer`, but also reduce a lot of memory overhead.
 Related [issue](https://github.com/vuejs/vue/issues/4384).

-- In the global context, var variables and function functions under the web will be added to the window, const, let will not be added, nodejs var will not be added to the global, and the function context, var, let, and const will not be added to the global, but the two do not Writing keywords will be added to the global, global variables and whether they are added to the global object do not conflict

 - count++ returns NAN if count is undefined

 - ex is a relative unit in css, relative to a unit that changes with font size and font style